BiAPoL/Bio-image_Analysis_with_Python/README.md

 # Bio-image analysis, biostatistics, programming and machine learning for computational biology
 This repository contains training resources for Python beginners who want to dive into image processing with Python.
 It specifically aims for students and scientists working with microscopy images in the life sciences.
-We start with python basics, dive into descriptive statistics for working with measurements and [matplotlib](https://matplotlib.org/) for plotting results.
+We start with Python basics, image processing, dive into descriptive statistics for working with measurements and [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) for plotting results.
-Furthermore, we will process images with [numpy](https://numpy.org), [scipy](https://www.scipy.org/), [scikit-image](https://scikit-image.org/) and [clEsperanto](https://github.com/clEsperanto/pyclesperanto_prototype).
+Furthermore, we will process data and images with [numpy](https://numpy.org), [scipy](https://www.scipy.org/), [scikit-image](https://scikit-image.org/) and [clEsperanto](https://github.com/clEsperanto/pyclesperanto_prototype).
-We will explore [napari](https://napari.org) and [Fiji](https://fiji.sc) for interactive image data analysis.
+We will explore [napari](https://napari.org) for interactive image data analysis and [scikit-learn](https://scikit-learn.org/) and [apoc](https://github.com/haesleinhuepf/apoc) for processing image using machine learning.
-Finally, we will use [scikit-learn](https://scikit-learn.org/stable/), [CellPose](https://github.com/MouseLand/cellpose) and [StarDist](https://github.com/stardist/stardist) to process images using machine learning techniques.

-The material will develop between April and July 2022.
+The material will develop between April and July 2023.
 The materials from former years are linked below.

 ## How to use this material
 You can browse the material online for taking a quick look.